infinitered/ignite/docs/quick-start/ignite-commands.md

 When you execute this command, Ignite CLI will give you a series of options for your new project regarding what libraries you would like to use.

 With `ignite new`, you have the option to pick your own boilerplate to install for your project.
 The default is `ignite-ir-boilerplate`, however you can change this by providing your own boilerplate available on `npm`.
+You can also point to a folder on your machine. `--boilerplate` can also be shortened to `-b`.

 ```
-ignite new MyAwesomeApp --boilerplate {some-boilerplate-package}
+ignite new MyAwesomeApp --boilerplate ir-next
+ignite new MyAwesomeApp -b boss-boilerplate
+ignite new MyAwesomeApp -b /path/to/my/ignite-cool-boilerplate
 ```

 If you would like to skip the boilerplate and use what is available out of the box with React Native, you can pass the `--no-boilerplate` option.